awade12/a3-mission-launchpad/README.md

 - Provide a platform for creating maintainable unit tests and running software/hardware profiling studies.
 - Remote debugging for Arma 3 (Native Extension)
 - Managed projects with git integrations and resource tracking/editing.
+- Visualize/maintain Arma 3 assets all in one place with an unprecedented, lightning fast rendering system for proprietary BI formats.
+(P3D & PAA currently supported)

 Currently, the project is heavily based on mission-making, but is leaning in the direction of overall development and debugging.